 There is a limit on the amount an employee can defer each year under these plans.
 This limit applies without regard to community property laws.
 Your plan must provide that your employees cannot defer more than the limit that applies for a particular year.
-For 2005, the basic limit on elective deferrals is \$14,000.
-(For 2006, this limit increases to \$15,000.)
+For 2008, the basic limit on elective deferrals is \$15,500.
+This amount increases to \$16,500 for 2009.
+This limit applies to all salary reduction contributions and elective deferrals.
 If, in conjunction with other plans, the deferral limit is exceeded, the difference is included in the employee's gross income.

 Catch-up contributions.
 A 401(k) plan can permit participants who are age 50 or over at the end of the calendar year to also make catch-up contributions.
-The catch-up contribution limit for 2005 is \$4,000 (\$5,000 for 2006).
-Elective deferrals are not treated as catch-up contributions for 2005 until they exceed the \$14,000 limit, the ADP test limit of Internal Revenue Code section 401(k)(3), or the plan limit (if any).
+The catch-up contribution limit for 2008 is \$5,000.
+This amount increases to \$5,500 for 2009.
+Elective deferrals are not treated as catch-up contributions for 2008 until they exceed the \$15,500 limit, the ADP test limit of section 401(k)(3), or the plan limit (if any).
 However, the catch-up contribution a participant can make for a year cannot exceed the lesser of the following amounts.